matplotlib.colors.CenteredNorm#

 Determines the behavior for mapping values outside the range [vmin, vmax].

 If clipping is off, values outside the range [vmin, vmax] are also transformed, resulting in values outside [0, 1].
-For a standard use with colormaps, this behavior is desired because colormaps mark these outside values with specific colors for over or under.
+This behavior is usually desirable, as colormaps can mark these under and over values with specific colors.

 Examples